hove-io/transit_model/ntfs2netexfr/README.md

 * `--participant` is an identifier for the instigator of this NeTEx France export; it is exported in each NeTEx file

-Get more information about the available options with `--help`.
+Get more information about the available options with `ntfs2netexfr --help`.

+Finally, it's possible to [check the output manually](../CONTRIBUTING.md#check-outputs-manually).

 ## Specifications